alex-isv/solutions-engineering/Nvidia/Nvidia_GPU-Operator_in_SUSE-Rancher_stack/Installing_Nvidia_GPU-Operator_in_SLE_based_RKE2_cluster.md

  For SUSE, ensure that the system has the correct Linux kernel sources from the SUSE repositories.
 >
 >
- Use the output of the uname command to determine the running kernel's version and variant:
+5. Use the output of the uname command to determine the running kernel's version and variant:

 ````
 uname -r
 ````
-5.5.14.21-150500.55.49-default
+>5.14.21-150500.55.49-default
- In this example, the version is 5.14.21-150500.55.49 and the variant is default.
+ >In this example, the version is 5.14.21-150500.55.49 and the variant is default.
 The kernel headers and development packages can then be installed with the following command, replacing <variant> and <version> with the variant and version discovered from the previous uname command:
+>
 ````
 sudo zypper install -y kernel-<variant>-devel=<version>
 ````